Like most spoiled kids from my generation, I grew up with my mom doing my wash.

 Bucket washing machines work great and are cheap, but maybe you’d rather buy a readymade solution?

-If so, you can check out that works with a foot pedal.
+If so, you can check out one that works with a foot pedal.
 You can just sit down and pump your foot to clean your clothes.

 Have you ever washed your clothes by hand?
 Any tips to share?